How to Clip Cat Claws Safely

 Make it a part of your regular "cat-spa day," and you'll both feel more comfortable.

-Trimming your cat's claws might seem tricky, but with a little practice, it can be a stress-free routine for both of you.
+Trimming them might seem tricky, but with a little practice, it can be a stress-free routine for both of you.

 When clipping, focus on just trimming the sharp, curved tip of the claw.

-For cats with light-colored nails, the quick is usually visible as a pinkish area inside the nail.
+For light-colored nails, the quick is usually visible as a pinkish area inside.

 But what about dark or black nails?